Thomas I. Gasson: Education and early career

 Gasson returned to the United States in the summer of 1892.
-He taught poetry to students in Frederick, Maryland for two years, before beginning his study of ascetical theology for one year.
+He taught poetry to students in Frederick, Maryland, for two years, before beginning his study of ascetical theology for one year.
 Upon completion of his studies, he was made a professor of ethics and economics at Boston College in August 1895.

 President of Boston College

 Construction of a new campus

 Gasson was appointed President of Boston College on January 6, 1907, succeeding William F. Gannon.
+He simultaneously served as pastor of the Church of the Immaculate Conception in the South End of Boston.
 Just two months after his inauguration, he suggested to the Jesuit provincial superior that Boston College might inquire into purchasing a tract of land, including the farm of Amos Adams Lawrence, on Commonwealth Avenue near the Brighton neighborhood of Boston and relocate the school from the South End.
 In furtherance of this goal, he announced to alumni in May 1907 that he aimed to relocate the college and construct a new campus; this would require $10 million.
 On November 11, 1907, the Boston College board of trustees settled on a specific parcel of land in Chestnut Hill, Massachusetts, and voted to purchase it.
 This was quickly followed by purchases of adjacent lands.

 On January 25, 1909, he convened a competition of architects to design new buildings for the site.
 The winning design called for 15 buildings in the English Gothic style and sports fields.
 Gasson broke ground on the centerpiece of the plan, the recitation building, on June 19, 1909.
 Construction of the building was slow and inhibited by lack of funds; as a result, Gasson sold a portion of the land previously purchased, to finance the building.
 The recitation building finally opened for class on March 28, 1913.
 That year, he purchased the bells to hang in the building's tower.
 The recitation building later came to be known as Gasson Hall.
 For his establishment of the college in its new location, Gasson became known as Boston College's "second founder."